 There are two methods for the blotting called wet and semi-dry.
 The wet conditions are preferred when the transfer must be efficient and give high quality regarding distinct and sharp bands.
 In addition, this is the better choice for transfer of larger protein complex.
 The gel, membrane, and filter papers are completely immersed in buffer during the transfer and there is no risk of drying out the gel.
 Semi-dry blotting is more rapid and less volume of buffer is needed.
 However, this transfer method is usually less efficient, especially for larger proteins, and there is a risk of overheating and drying the gel when using extended transfer times.

-The forth step of the WB is antibody probing.
+The fourth step of the WB is antibody probing.
 In order to prevent unspecific binding of the antibodies to the membrane, rather than binding specific to the protein of interest, a substance is used to block out the residual sites on the membrane.
 Common substances used are dried non-fat milk, 5% Bovine Serum Albumin (BSA) diluted in Tris Buffered Saline Tween (TBST), normal goat serum, casein, or fish gelatin (Mahmood & Yang, 2012).
 Milk is easy to get hold of and inexpensive, however not suitable for all detection labels.
 Fish gelatin gives lower background but can mask some proteins as well as being a relatively expensive blocking buffer.
 BSA is inexpensive, whereas serum can contain immunoglobulins giving rise to cross-reactivity.
 Careful selection of the blocking agent is key since none of the blocking buffers are ideal for all different antigen-antibody interactions.
 The blocking procedure consists of incubating the membrane in the appropriate blocking buffer for an hour or longer.
 When using long incubation times, the blocking should be performed at +4°C to rule out the risk of staining artifacts or background.
 Blocking is a delicate balance between reducing the background without decreasing the signal from the protein of interest.

 The blocked membrane is thereafter incubated with the primary antibody.
 The antibody is diluted to a suitable concentration in TBST, phosphate buffered saline (PBS), or wash buffer.
 It is preferred to incubate the antibody with BSA if the antibody is going to be re-used.
 After washing the membrane, the membrane is incubated with the secondary antibody that binds to the primary antibody.
 The secondary antibody is labeled with a reporter.
 When using a polyclonal antibody as secondary antibody, it may give rise to some background.
 In the case of background staining, the secondary antibody may be pre-blocked with non-immune serum from the host it was generated in.
 Optimization of the concentration of the secondary antibody is recommended due to quite extended variations between antibodies as well as detection system used.